-Make an adorable, petite stocking with my free and easy to follow Mini Christmas Stocking Pattern!
-It’s the perfect size for giving small gifts or using in a festive holiday tablescape.
+Make an adorable, small stocking with my free and easy to follow Mini Christmas Stocking Pattern!
+It's the perfect size for giving small gifts, creating advent calendars, or using in a festive holiday tablescape.

 I spotted some cute mini stockings last Christmas, and I thought "I can make that!"
 The materials were gathered, and the inspiration was fresh, but I just never found the time to sit down and make the stockings.